 a fascinating insight into the life and works of a genius. ★★★★ ” Evening Standard

-This special event & Melbourne exclusive features a live performance by Melbourne electronic outfit, THE SOUNDS OF TOMORROW in the bar before each show.
+This special documentary screening & Melbourne exclusive features a live performance by Melbourne electronic outfit, THE SOUNDS OF TOMORROW in the bar before each show.

 ‘Radio was the most important thing in my life and music, music, music!’